Star is a distinctive choice, ranked #1512 in 2025. Your child is likely to be the only Star in their class.

 Common questions about the name Star

 Unlikely.
-With around 26 UK babies named Star per year, your child will almost certainly be the only Star in his class, and possibly the only one in the whole school.
+With around 20 UK babies named Star per year, your child will almost certainly be the only Star in their class, and possibly the only one in the whole school.

 Star is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.